 To start, pick a 5-gallon plastic bucket.
 It’s important to choose this size to make sure it will hold enough soil and moisture for the plant to thrive.

 Cut a hole in the bottom of the bucket.
-It should be approximately two inches in diameter.
+It should be approximately 2-inches in diameter.
 This will give the tomato a place to stick out but won’t be big enough for the entire plant or soil to fall through.

 You may need to make the hole larger or smaller depending upon the size or amount of tomato plants you’re growing in one planter.

 2. Pick Your Tomatoes

 Choosing the proper type of tomato to grow upside down is important to find success when growing tomatoes in this fashion.

 If you’re an experienced gardener, you can attempt to grow a larger variety of tomatoes in an upside-down bucket.